evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 ### Seats

-The Aion Hyper GT 710 Supercharged accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Aion Hyper GT 710 Supercharged accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats